 Precision and Discipline | Ballet demands extreme precision, control, and discipline, paralleling the intense training required in many Olympic sports. |

-Gender Diversity and Equality | Ballet promotes gender inclusivity, offering male and female athletes opportunities and breaking stereotypes about dance as a female-only domain. |
+Gender Diversity and Equality | Ballet promotes gender inclusivity by offering male and female athletes opportunities and breaking stereotypes about dance as a traditionally female-dominated domain. |

-Creative Expression in Sports | Ballet combines artistry with athleticism, adding an element of creative expression to the Olympic Games, which could draw new audiences. |
+Creative Expression in Sports | Ballet combines artistry with athleticism, adding an element of creative expression to the Olympic Games, which could draw new audiences to the event. |

 Enhanced Popularity and Participation | Featuring ballet in the Olympics could inspire wider participation in dance and ballet across different countries, increasing its global appeal. |